Bicycle

 Handlebars

-The handlebar is one of the most iconic parts of a bicycle, essential for steering and controlling your two-wheeler.
-But its function goes far beyond simply guiding the bike; the handlebar also plays an important role in comfort, pedaling efficiency and aerodynamics.
+Handlebars are one of the most iconic parts of a bicycle, essential for steering and controlling your two-wheeler.
+But its function goes far beyond simply guiding the bike; handlebars also play an important role in comfort, pedaling efficiency and aerodynamics.

 Handlebars come in a variety of shapes and sizes, adapted to different types of cycling.
 Road bikes typically use curved handlebars, offering several grip positions for the rider, which is useful for changing posture on long rides and adapting to different riding situations.
 Flat handlebars, commonly found on mountain bikes and hybrid bikes, offer a more upright position and better handling on rough terrain.

-Handlebar materials also vary.
+The materials used for handlebars also vary.
 Aluminum is the most common, offering a good balance between strength, weight and cost.
 Lighter carbon is preferred for performance bikes, although it is more expensive.
 For enthusiasts of traditional or urban cycling, steel or even bamboo handlebars can be chosen for their aesthetics and durability.

 Comfort is another important factor.
 Well-designed grips or quality handlebar tape can reduce hand and arm fatigue, and prevent numbness on long rides.
-Some cyclists add accessories such as handlebar horns for more grip positions, or mirrors for better visibility.
+Some riders add accessories such as handlebar horns for more gripping positions, or mirrors for better visibility.

 Handlebar maintenance involves ensuring that the handlebars are properly attached to the bike, and that the grips or tape are in good condition.
 Loose handlebars can be dangerous, while worn tape or slippery grips can reduce control and comfort.